-Personality: Are Toy and Standard Dachshunds much different from one another?
+Are Mini Dachshunds and Standard Dachshunds much different from one another?

 Mini Dachshunds make wonderful pets.
 They’re loyal and protective of their owners and love to cuddle.
 Even though they’re not considered lap dogs, they will undoubtedly pretend they are.

 The Dachshund breed can be aggressive, but those tendencies can be diminished with proper training and socialization.

 With that said, they are good with other dogs, cats, and pets as long as they’re introduced properly.